 Joint Home Loan Eligibility

 The relationship between the co-applicants governs the joint home loan eligibility.
 Not any two or more persons can jointly apply to buy the home.
 Spouse, siblings or parents are considered as valid co-applicants or co-borrowers.
-Moreover, maximum six persons can be the co-applicants under one home loan application.
+Moreover, a maximum of six persons can be the co-applicants under one home loan application.
 Many times, financial institutions that include banks, NBFCs and housing finance companies insist that applicants be co-owners to be eligible for co-borrowing a joint home loan.
 Hence, you must ensure co-ownership clause in your property agreement to qualify for a joint home loan application.

 Benefits of Joint Home Loan